5-year-old still in critical condition after car crash involving Kansas City Chiefs assistant coach - KTVZ

 5-year-old still in critical condition after car crash involving Kansas City Chiefs assistant coach

-A 5-year-old remained in critical condition Saturday night in the wake of a multi-vehicle crash involving Kansas City Chiefs assistant coach Britt Reid, according to police.
+A 5-year-old remained in critical condition Monday after suffering a brain injury in a multi-vehicle crash last week involving Kansas City Chiefs assistant coach Britt Reid, according to police.

 Reid, the son of head coach Andy Reid, was involved in a crash Thursday night that sent two young children to the hospital, authorities said.